karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 - What advice would you give future developers pursuing this project?
 - What would you have done differently?
-- Would you use the same stack or use something different?
+- Would you use the same stack or use something different next time?

 ### Future Features